csfive/CS50x/readme.md

+# CS50x

+Harvard CS50x — 2022 solutions😎

-## What is CS50x?
+## What is it?

-Harvard's introductory computer courses, documents and assignments are of high quality, so I chose this course as the first stop of my computer self-study journey.
+Harvard's introductory computer courses, documents and assignments are of high quality😽

+So I chose this course as the first stop of my computer self-study journey.

 ![cs50](images/CS50.png)

 ## Works

 This repository is used to store my solutions to weekly assignments.
-You can click on the folder to see a detailed description of weekly assignments and my achievement.
+You can click on the folder to see a detailed description of weekly assignments and my achievement🌴

+The picture below shows my certificate after completing all the assignments:

 ![cs50x](images/CS50x.png)